jakubowiczish/FlappyTestoviron/README.md

 https://1drv.ms/u/s!AhhUCOE2-Bg2-XZGABASDxgIXqKi

-Desktop version (to run it, you need to have java installed):
+Desktop version (you need to have java installed in order to run it):

 https://1drv.ms/u/s!AhhUCOE2-Bg2-XcQZYNXpVmXVu5P